nikodemas/OfficeMetricsMonitoring/README.md

 # Sensor Metrics Service

-This project fetches temperature and pressure metrics from ESP322 sensor and pushes them to a Prometheus Pushgateway.
+This project fetches temperature and pressure metrics from ESP322 sensor and open-meteo API and pushes them to a Prometheus Pushgateway.
 It runs as a service on Kubernetes.

 ## Structure

+- `main.py`: Driver script.
+- `sensor_query.py`: Module to fetch sensor data.
+- `weather_query.py`: Module to fetch weather data.
-- `sensor_metrics_service.py`: Main script to fetch and push metrics.
+- `pushgateway_client.py`: Module to push metrics to Prometheus Pushgateway.
 - `Dockerfile`: Dockerfile to build the image.
 - `requirements.txt`: Python dependencies.
 - `kubernetes/`: Directory containing Kubernetes manifests.